splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp-prereqs.rst

 Authenticate using Workload Identity Federation
 --------------------------------------------------------------------------------------

-Alternatively, you can use :new-page:`GCP's Workload Identity Federation <https://cloud.google.com/iam/docs/workload-identity-federation>` to access your Google Cloud resources and authenticate them in Splunk Observability Cloud.
+Alternatively, if you're connecting to Splunk Observability Cloud using the API you can use :new-page:`GCP's Workload Identity Federation <https://cloud.google.com/iam/docs/workload-identity-federation>` to access your Google Cloud resources and authenticate them.
+See how in the Splunk Observability Cloud developer documentation at :new-page:`Integrate GCP <https://dev.splunk.com/observability/docs/integrations/gcp_integration_overview>`.

 .. _gcp-prereqs-role-permissions: